syntaxwhisper/music-library-guide/README.md

 > If you create synchronized lyrics yourself, consider submitting them back to LRCLIB.
 > Contributing your work helps improve the database for everyone and increases the chances that other users will find synchronized lyrics automatically in the future.

-## Supported Applications

-One reason `.lrc` files have become so popular is their broad support across the music ecosystem.

-Many modern applications can display synchronized lyrics stored in external `.lrc` files.

-Examples include:

-* Navidrome clients such as Feishin
-* Jellyfin clients
-* Foobar2000
-* MusicBee
-* numerous Android and iOS music applications

-Because `.lrc` has effectively become the common format understood by many different applications, maintaining lyrics as separate files provides excellent interoperability.

-Support for synchronized lyrics in mobile clients varies.
-Among the more popular Navidrome-compatible mobile applications, Symfonium offers particularly good LRC support.
-It is worth verifying lyrics display behaviour in whichever client you use most frequently before committing to a library-wide lyrics workflow.

 ## Building Your Library Over Time

 Lyrics management does not need to be perfect from the beginning.